Linguistics Course Catalog

 5 units

 In-depth investigation of some topic in semantics and pragmatics.
 Topics vary from year to year, covering literature and current research in linguistic semantics and pragmatics.
-Prerequisite(s): course 231.
-Enrollment restricted to graduate standing or consent of instructor.
+Prerequisite(s): LING 231.
+Enrollment is restricted to graduate students or by permission of instructor.

 LING 236G